Venus: Observability

+Lunar occultations of Venus, in which the moon blocks the view of Venus for observers in certain parts of the earth, occur on average about twice a year, sometimes several times in a year (though rarely).

 Phases

 As it orbits the Sun, Venus displays phases like those of the Moon in a telescopic view.
 The planet appears as a small and "full" disc when it is on the opposite side of the Sun (at superior conjunction).
-Venus shows a larger disc and "quarter phase" at its maximum elongations from the Sun, and appears its brightest in the night sky.
+Venus shows a larger disc and "quarter phase" at its maximum elongations from the Sun, and appears at its brightest in the night sky.
 The planet presents a much larger thin "crescent" in telescopic views as it passes along the near side between Earth and the Sun.
 Venus displays its largest size and "new phase" when it is between Earth and the Sun (at inferior conjunction).
 Its atmosphere is visible through telescopes by the halo of sunlight refracted around it.
 The phases are clearly visible in a 4" telescope.
+Although naked eye visibility of Venus's phases is disputed, records exist of observations of its crescent.

 Daylight apparitions

-Naked-eye observations of Venus during daylight hours exist in several anecdotes and records.
+When Venus is sufficiently bright with enough angular distance from the sun, it is easily observed in a clear daytime sky with the naked eye, though most people do not know to look for it.
 Astronomer Edmund Halley calculated its maximum naked eye brightness in 1716, when many Londoners were alarmed by its appearance in the daytime.
 French emperor Napoleon Bonaparte once witnessed a daytime apparition of the planet while at a reception in Luxembourg.
 Another historical daytime observation of the planet took place during the inauguration of the American president Abraham Lincoln in Washington, D.C., on 4 March 1865.
-Although naked eye visibility of Venus's phases is disputed, records exist of observations of its crescent.